-How does one join the Human Metrics Lab?
+Want to work with the Human Metrics Lab?

-Working with Hume through the Human Metrics Lab provides an opportunity to example real-world impact of research, activity that bolsters new funding applications.
+Working with Hume through the Human Metrics Lab provides an opportunity to example real-world impact of your research, activity that bolsters new funding applications.
 Additionally, the lab will support the publication of research carried out for projects in a number of journals that focus on behavioural and cognitive neuroscience in the built environment.

 The lab provides guidance and templates for translational research carried out by our partners.
 By standardising outputs, we’ve created a clear and efficient workflow for researchers.
 When a project is first paired with relevant experts, we train them through the process and how to use our online platform to deliver the outputs.